5 Reasons Why a Cloud-Based Authoring Tool Is More Cost-Efficient

 About the author: Simon Waldram

 I have extensive experience of working within both the commercial and educational sectors, and approach all projects with a strategic mind.
-This enables me to share and develop many innovative ideas before deploying my plans.

 This combination of education and commercial experience has enabled me to stay at the leading edge of emerging technologies to ensure that customers are provided with a framework for success.